The slump in sales and profits leaves Musk cold - Breaking Latest News

 Also read: Opening of the German Tesla factory – “Thank you for everything, Brandenburg, Grünheide, Germany”

-In addition, you could open up many smaller foreign markets where you are not represented.
+In addition, Tesla could open up many smaller foreign markets where the company is not yet represented.
 “We have a chance to sell two million vehicles this year,” Musk said.
 But how the market develops also depends heavily on the interest rate policy of the central banks.
 “Every time the Fed raises interest rates, it makes cars less affordable for buyers.”
 There is also uncertainty about the economy and possible geopolitical crises.
-“If anyone has a crystal ball to predict the future, I would like to borrow it.”
+“If someone has a crystal ball to predict the future, I would like to borrow it.”